 A nondescript – looking diner nestled in the heart of the financial district with opening hours which cater strictly to the office crowd, Primehouse Melbourne is a meat lover’s nirvana.

 With a seemingly dizzyingly array of meal options – most starring my favourite thing in the world: meat – I’m salivating at the thought of tucking into the lavish spread.
-For this reviews, I call in some reinforcements: my two-man army of hungry boys (These Guys Eat A Lot).
+For this review, I call in some reinforcements: my two-man army of hungry boys (These Guys Eat A Lot).

-A tasting plate of roast meats is served up featuring four of the greatest: Lamb, chicken, beef and the Primehouse speciality, 16 hour roast pork with crackling.
+A tasting plate of roast meats is served up featuring four of the greatest: Lamb, chicken, beef and the Primehouse Melbourne speciality, 16 hour roast pork with crackling.

 The lamb instantly announces its presence by banging down the door of my palate and exploding onto my tastebuds, lightly misting the scene with saffron and rosewater nuances.